Sirius-social/didcomm-mediator/README.md

   - asynchronous
   - simplex.

-Agent X sends a message over channel A. Sometime later, it may receive a response from Agent Y over channel B.
+**Agent X** sends a message over **channel A**.
+Sometime later, it may receive a response from **Agent Y** over **channel B**.
 This is much closer to an email paradigm than a web paradigm

+## Motivation

+According to The [DIDComm](https://identity.foundation/didcomm-messaging/spec/) design attempts to be:

+ - Secure
+ - Private
+ - Decentralized
+ - Transport-agnostic
+ - Routable
+ - Interoperable
+ - Extensible
+ - Efficient

-This repo contains server-side part of [DIDComm](https://identity.foundation/didcomm-messaging/spec/#message-based-asynchronous-and-simplex) infrastructure to solve:
+This repo contains server-side part of [DIDComm](https://identity.foundation/didcomm-messaging/spec/#message-based-asynchronous-and-simplex) infrastructure to solve **DIDComm** issues:

   - routing issues of **mobile devices**:
   - transport issues